Chander Pahar (film): First look and trailer

+Release

-Chander Pahar release on 22 December 2013 Christmas festival time on near of 200 theaters in West Bengal which is widest released Bengali film in that state at that point.
+Chander Pahar was released on 22 December 2013 in nearly 200 theaters in West Bengal, which was the widest released Bengali film in that state at that point.

 Reception

 Chander Pahar received overwhelming response from the critics and audiences both.
 The film received positive reviews.

 The Times Of India gave 3.5 stars out of 5 and said "It's give a feels like Life Of Pi".
 They wrote "Our Tollywood voyagers may have arrived two centuries after the African explorer, but they haven't missed his advice.
 So there's much effort and a lot of sweat in Chander Pahar.
 Bullets fly, lions roar, spiders crawl.
 The director and the actor do their best: marching, plodding, running, galloping — but sadly, never really soaring with the film."

 Anandabazar Patrika gave 8.5 stars out of 10 and stated this film as "The Sholay of Bengali Film" E Bela Patrika gave 8 stars out of 10.
 Box Office India and The Daily Star called this as the "New Boundary of Indian Cinema."

 Ei Samay wrote "Most of all (though the book and film are different mediums) fictional Shankar doesn't get bogged down in reality.
 Screenwriter and director Kamleswar Mukhopadhyay weaves them in with a deft hand."

 Anjan Dutt of The Telegraph wrote "To me it looks and feels far bigger than a 15 crore project.
 Far glorious than many bigger budget Hindi adventures I have ever seen.
 When I read Chander Pahar for the first time I felt very proud to be a Bong.
 But buddy, Kamaleswar, I felt a greater pride to be part of this Bong industry after watching Chander Pahar.
 It raises the bar.
 The crux of the review folks is that whether you are a Bong or not, if you live in Bengal, Chander Pahar is a must watch.
 If you do not you will perhaps miss history.
 If you wait to watch it on the small screen or DVD, it would be like listening to a live Ravi Shankar on a cheap tape recorder."

 USA based magazine Variety wrote "The movie's heart is clearly in the right place; writer-director Mukherjee honors his characters for being loyal and tolerant, and he clearly has a feeling for the beauty of the African countryside.
 He takes his camera and his plucky actors up one mountain after another, framing them against golden landscapes that seem to go on forever."

-The Washington Post wrote "Director Kamaleswar Mukherjee shot the film primarily in South Africa, and the vistas and animals are breathtaking.
+The Washington Post wrote "Director Kamaleswar Mukherjee shot the film primarily in South Africa, and the vistors and animals are breathtaking.
 In some ways, the movie feels like an excuse to go to Africa and film wildlife.
 The source material ends up shoehorned between splashy images of springboks and hippos, and any gaps are filled with CGI.
 But when adapting an acclaimed book, it's probably smart to let the plot steal the show."